pmoschos/PythonScripts/05.tic_tac_toe/README.md

 After running the script, the Tic Tac Toe window will open.
 Players can take turns clicking on the grid to mark their X or O. The game announces the winner or a draw and allows for a board reset for a new game.

+## 📢 Stay Updated

+Be sure to ⭐ this repository to stay updated with new examples and enhancements!

+## 📄 License
+🔐 This project is protected under the [MIT License](https://mit-license.org/).

+## Contact 📧
+Panagiotis Moschos - pan.moschos86@gmail.com

 🔗 *Note: This is a Python script and requires a Python interpreter to run.*

 ---
 <h1 align=center>Happy Coding 👨‍💻 </h1>

 <p align="center">